leo1025/ioseflcasas.com/README.md

 ### Beta Version 1.2

 Added
-- Grid layout
+- Grid layout to the About section, Skill section, and Contact section
 - Proper text and image scaling
+- Removed unneeded text next to contact icons
+- Re-centered nearly all objects on page.
+Hopefully is fully centered now!

 Thank you Justin Baltzar!
-Great help!
+You were a great help!

+### Beta Version 1.3

 Still have alignment issues with the Header Navbar animations
 - Removed top bar animation
 - Added text grow animation
+- Added Text scaling
+- Phone/different resolution scaling: OK